 The Wyoming Election Code uses the word "organization" but does not define it.
-The Attorney General has stated that "organization" should be given its ordinary meaning.
-Any kind of association, business or otherwise, which exists for a purpose other than supporting or opposing a petition drive or ballot proposition, which receives or spends money for either of those two purposes, is required to file a disclosure report.
-(For example, ABC Tobacco Company spends money on an ad campaign against an initiative drive to ban smoking in all public places.
-The company is an "organization" and must file a Statement of Receipts and Expenditures Report.)
+Any kind of association, business or otherwise which exists for a purpose other than supporting or opposing a petition drive or ballot proposition, and which receives or spends money to support or oppose a petition drive or ballot issue is required to file a campaign finance report.
+(For example, ABC Tobacco Company spends money on an ad campaign against an initiative to ban smoking in all public places.
+The company is an "organization" and must file a Statement of Receipts and Expenditures.)